 In-home Personal Training: You Train at Clients’ Homes/Facilities

 An increasingly popular personal training business is taking your in-person personal training services to the homes or facilities of your clients.
-If you are interested in this route, there are a few things that you’ll have to keep in mind as you start an in-home personal personal trainer business.
+Starting a personal training business from home allows you to create a dedicated training space such as a garage gym.
+If you are interested in this route, there are a few things that you’ll have to keep in mind as you start an in-home personal trainer business.

 The main question and concern you’ll have as an in-home personal trainer is the type of equipment the client has or that you need to bring.
 If a client lives within a gated community, condo, or other association with a community gym, then you may have access to some decent machines and/or equipment.